«ZERO WASTE BEACH»: Tackling marine pollution with the support of The Coca-Cola Foundation

 The winners can be seen by clicking the link below:

 7. Extensive communication and dissemination activities took place over the duration of the project, and especially at times with important activities, e.g. the project launch, the cleanup events, the competition and the awards ceremony.
-Communication and dissemination activities were inclusive of all means and media (print, online, social etc) and included 121 publications about the project by third parties (national circulation newspaper articles, online news portals), 14 TV appearance and 7 radio broadcasts, 61 facebook posts by AKTI with a total reach of 508.836 people.
+Communication and dissemination activities were inclusive of all means and media (print, online, social etc) and included 121 publications about the project by third parties (national circulation newspaper articles, online news portals), 14 TV appearance and 7 radio broadcasts, 61 facebook posts by AKTI, with a total advertisement equivalent of 1.48 million euro. i.e. 12.6 times more than the funding!

 Through these 7 axes of activities, with the implementation of innovative tools (such as recognition and awards) and solution oriented actions, this initiative targeted to minimize the waste that enters coastal and marine environment and introduce sustainable practices in the operation of Coastal Businesses, Local Authorities and general public.
 Because the success of recycling and waste management especially of land based litter that enters coastal and marine environment, is highly related to the hands-on participation of businesses and Authorities.